Some of the offers on this page may have expired.

 - Your application will require some basic details, including your name and Social Security Number.
 Have your information ready.

 - Make sure you have enough money for the deposit.
-It could be as low as $200 or as high as several thousand dollars, depending on the card and the issuer.
+It could be as low as $49 or as high as a few thousand dollars, depending on the card and the issuer.

 - Some cards require you to have a bank account to pay for the deposit, while others allow payment by check or money order.